 “The cheapest Michelin meal in the world” Liao Fan’s Hawker Chan is opening up its first outlet in a Singapore mall,

 The humble hawker stall at Chinatown literally received stardom when it was awarded one Michelin star in the Singapore Michelin Guide.

 Signature items include Soya Sauce Chicken Rice, Soya Sauce Chicken Noodle, Soya Sauce Chicken Hor Fun Roasted Pork Rice, Char Siew Rice, and Pork Ribs Rice.

 Prices remains affordable, with most items $5.00 and below, making it a suitable place for the family for a casual meal out.

 The star of WOLF Burgers is said to be the patty – produced in house with a secret recipe, to ensure a juicy, succulent burger always.

 They are known for “The WOLF Burger”, their version of a standard Cheeseburger.
 Best paired with some Korean-American inspired Kimchi Cheese Fries topped with kimchi, sour cream, cheese and chives.

 We have not heard from specialty coffee roaster Papa Palheta in a while.
-The group who is also behind the famous hipster coffee place Chye Seng Huat Hardware, will be launching Singapore’s first employee-store PPP Coffee.
+The group who is also behind the famous hipster coffee place Chye Seng Huat Hardware has launched Singapore’s first employee-store PPP Coffee.
 That means a portion of the profits will go to the staff.

 A highlight of the space is an experiential brew bar for customers to have a go at brewing and interacting with coffee apparatus